Intervertebral disc disease (IVDD)

 Above: It is essential to keep your recovering dog on the lead whenever outdoors.

 Dogs who don’t improve Treatment aims to get your dog more comfortable and eventually able to walk.
 Unfortunately, not every dog does manage to walk again, though most do show some improvement.
-There’s a table here showing expected recovery rates and approximate recovery times.
+There’s a table here showing expected recovery rates.

-If your dog is getting worse (walking less comfortably than before, or appears more painful), then go and see your vet at the next available appointment.
-A change to the treatment plan could be necessary.
+If your dog is getting worse (walking less comfortably than before, or appears more painful), go and see your vet at the next available appointment.
+A change to the treatment plan could be needed.

 Non-surgical treatment is outlined here.
 Some aspects of non-surgical treatment are just supportive care, to keep your dog fairly comfortable.
-However, whether or not your dog has had spinal surgery, exercises and supported activities are a positive treatment because they teach the dog to walk again.
-This aspect of recovery is not much taught to vets during their standard training, so you may need to be proactive in finding a good physiotherapist to get the “activities & exercises” part of the treatment started.
-There have also been some fairly recent changes to medication protocols for IVDD.
-Steroids are generally no longer considered helpful, and vets now have a wider choice of possible painkillers for IVDD dogs.
-It’s worth getting your dog rechecked at the vet clinic and discussing further options.
+Whether or not your dog has had spinal surgery, safe exercises and supported activities are a positive treatment because they teach the dog to walk again.

 Your vet can also help you to decide whether spinal surgery would be worthwhile if your dog has not already tried this.
 There’s information for owners on decision-making here.